Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 | Administrator | CN: Administrator NASA Jane Smith (OFR) | Exclusive to the Administrator Role. |
 | Director | CN: Director ATF Jane Smith (OFR) | Exclusive to the Director Role. |

-{% include alert-info.html content="If your PKI SSP does not currently provide delegated digital signature certificates, you will need to coordinate with them to build an appropriate CA certificate template based on the [Common Certificate Profiles Worksheet 18]({{site.baseurl}}/docs/fpki-x509-cert-profile-common.pdf#page=43){:target="_blank"}{:rel="noopener noreferrer"}, and also potentially work with your RA or Card Management System administrators to create templates for these new delegated digital signature certificate hardware credentials." %}
+{% include alert-info.html content="If your PKI SSP does not currently provide delegated digital signature certificates, you will need to coordinate with them to build an appropriate CA certificate template based on the [Common Certificate Profiles Worksheet 18]({{site.baseurl}}/docs/fpki-x509-cert-profile-common.pdf#page=43){:target=\"_blank\"}{:rel=\"noopener noreferrer\"}, and also potentially work with your RA or Card Management System administrators to create templates for these new delegated digital signature certificate hardware credentials." %}

 ## Summary